-Dallas-Fort Worth, TX Housing Market Forecast 2024 – 2025
+Dallas-Fort Worth, TX Housing Market Forecast Into 2025

 In this report: A review of recent trends within the Dallas-area housing market, with a forecast extending into 2025, explained by the Home Buying Institute.

-Dallas Home Price Trends and Forecast: 2024 – 2025
+Dallas Home Price Trends and Forecast for 2025

 We begin with recent home-price trends and predictions for the DFW housing market, a major topic of interest for home buyers.
-And the news here is mostly flat.
-Literally.
+And the news here is mostly flat (literally).

-In February, the company wrote: “The average Dallas-Fort Worth-Arlington home value is $366,690, down 0.3% over the past year…”
+In October 2024, the company’s website stated: “The average Dallas-Fort Worth-Arlington home value is $372,632, up 0.2% over the past year and goes to pending in around 25 days.”

-A Less Stressful Housing Market for Buyers?
+A Less Stressful Real Estate Market for Buyers

 This is good news for DFW home buyers, because it removes some of the urgency buyers experienced over the past few years.
 Buyers won’t feel the same kind of pressure as those who purchased a home two years ago, when prices were skyrocketing.